ErdemGKSL/beeper-auotmations/README.md

 ## Modules

 The project is organized into modular components, each providing specific automation capabilities:
+- **Notification Manager**: Handle and manage Beeper notifications with custom rules and actions (It works, but not properly)

 ### Planned Modules

-- **Notification Manager**: Handle and manage Beeper notifications with custom rules and actions
 - **Auto Response**: Automatically respond to messages based on configurable patterns and conditions
 - *(More modules to be added)*